Weird Sports Trivia

 This page contains some of the weirdest "strange but true" sports

 trivia.
-Here you can discover the answers to questions like "Why was it
+Here you can discover the answers to unusual questions like: "Why was it

 necessary to put a man on the moon in order for a weak-hitting pitcher to